rjojjr/tasks-lock-api/README.md

 Right now I am tracking feature work [here](TODO.md) for now, so you can get a general idea of where this project is headed in that document ATM.

-## Contributing

-If you would like to contribute, please feel free to submit a pull request, and I will do my best to get it approved for you.